pberkel/caddy-issuer-rate-limit/README.md

 ### Tiered limits

 Both `rate_limit` and `per_domain_rate_limit` may be specified multiple times.
 Each entry defines an independent sliding window — an issuance must fit within **all** configured windows to proceed.
 This enables tiered constraints such as "no more than 5 per domain per 6 hours, and no more than 20 per domain per day".

+### Memory management

+Per-domain sliding windows are held in memory for the duration of their configured window.
+A background goroutine runs hourly to evict entries whose windows have fully expired, keeping memory usage proportional to the number of domains with recent issuance activity.

 ## Shared pools